KatherineMichel/portfolio/doc/happy-20th-birthday-django.md

 As I said in my [DjangoCon US 2023 Recap](https://katherinemichel.github.io/portfolio/djangocon-us-2023-recap.html), this community is changing the world for the better through shared humanity and technology.
 And, it's not a coincidence that it started in wonderful Lawrence, Kansas.

 Happy Birthday, Django!
-Here's to many more years to come!
+Here's to many more years to come.

 ![](djangocon-us-2024-recap-images/me-and-simon.jpg)
 Me and Simon Willison at DjangoCon US 2024 (photo credit: Django Fellow Natalia Bidart)